frederic-perez/AmE-dictionary/data/dictionary.md

 __goggle__ _v_ Look with amazement; look stupidly. _Syn_ gape, gawk, gawp _He goggled at her in astonishment._
 __gold digger__ _n_ _informal_ A woman who has relationships with rich men so that they will give her money.
 __gold rush__
+__gold-digger__ _n_ One who forms a romantic relationship with a rich person for money.
+From the metaphorical use of the term for someone who digs for gold.
+In the beginning, the terms gold-digger and gold-miner were synonymous.
+Then came the metaphorical sense of the term gold-digger, someone forming a relationship for money, instead of love.
+Originally, a gold-digger was a woman and a gold-miner a man.
+Traditional boundaries are blurred now.
 __Golden Boot__ _The race for the Golden Boot._
 __golden goose__ _idiom_ :three: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
 Taken from a folk tale of a goose that would lay a golden egg once a day, but was killed by its owner because he wanted all of its gold at once.
 __golden rule__